bhaveshw92/AI_with_MachineLearning/Data Analytics with Python/WebScrapping Project/README.md

 ### Question 1: Web Scraping
 - Utilized the BeautifulSoup library to scrape data from the website "https://www.goodreads.com/quotes".
-- Extracted details for each posting, including the quote text, author, and tags.
+- Extracted details for each posting, including the quoted text, author, and tags.

 ### Question 2: Data Analysis
 - Analyzed the scraped data to answer various questions related to the funding ecosystem for startups in India.